LaunchCodeEducation/linux/content/configurations/virtualbox/windows-Instructions/index.md

 ## Windows - Installation

-### Run the executable file
+### Run the .exe file

-An executable file is simply a file with a predetermined set of instructions that our operating system will execute once we click it.
+An executable file is a file with a predetermined set of instructions that our operating system will execute once we click it.

 Double click the `.exe` file that we downloaded from the first step in this article.
 If you are having trouble locating the file it is more than likely located in your downloads folder.